simongonzalez/phoneticTools/README.md

 * and Hywel Stoakes (The University of Melbourne - hstoakes@unimelb.edu.au).

 ## Use
-These functions are used in the Sydney Speaks project:
+These functions are actively used in the Sydney Speaks project:

 Link: http://www.dynamicsoflanguage.edu.au/sydney-speaks/